 Having second thoughts about installing a paver patio?
 Give Neave Masonry a call.
 We have more than 40 years of experience working with clients in the Hudson Valley area of New York and southeastern Connecticut.
 Our design team loves creating unique, functional and beautiful patios.

-Neave knows that paver patio installation isn’t easy.
+Neave knows that installing patio stones isn’t easy.
 That’s why your personal project manager at Neave will help you design the perfect paver patio, then arrange construction teams and sort out all the details.
 All you have to do is plan the menu for your first cookout.

 If you’re in the Hudson Valley, call us at (845) 463-0592.
 If you’re in Westchester County, call (914) 271-7996; from Connecticut, dial (203) 212-4800.
 Or, fill out our simple web form, and we’ll contact you about setting up your free consultation.